bouvet/spring-workshop/README.md

 We will use the test class already generated in the test folder.
 Here we will create a test method testing if we can create a movie.
+We will autowire the service class and make use of its methods.

-We will also create a configuration class in the test folder that will populate our database with some test data.
+We will also create a configuration (`@Configuration`) class in the test folder that will populate our database with some test data.

 #### Extra
 - You should also be able to query moves by their age limit.